okinawabob/um/ifsm201.md

 ### Activities this week

-The ***<abbr title="Learning Experience Online">LEO</abbr> Discussions*** are a kind of collective online discussion that is visable to all students.
-The discussion activites this week will provide you with an understanding of digital data, which is fundamental to understanding How computers work.
+The ***<abbr title="Learning Experience Online">LEO</abbr> Discussions*** are a kind of collective online discussion that is visible to all students.
+The discussion activates this week will provide you with an understanding of digital data, which is fundamental to understanding How computers work.

 #### 5 Discussion topics must be completed before our next class